fmalina/revisions-blocl/privacy.md

 passed to 3rd parties.
 We don't reveal your email address to other members, all emails sent are forwarded to you through our messaging system.

-**Phone numbers** are available only to confirmed plus members.
+**Phone numbers** of other members are available only to verified members.
 Controls on your profile page allow showing phone number only to those members you talk to.

-We only ever show 1st initial of member's **last name** and remove personally identifiable data from content.
+We only ever show 1st initial of member's **last name** and remove any personally identifiable data from published content.

 Exclusions
 ----------
-This privacy policy applies to this site.
+This privacy policy applies to our sites.
 Links to any external sites are not covered.

 Changes to the policy
 ---------------------